vroablec/notebook-navigator/docs/intro-video-script.md

 [short pause]

 Click Appearance to customize.
 You can adjust how many lines of title and preview text to show, and enable grouping by date or by subfolder.

 [short pause]

 The best part?
 These settings can be customized PER FOLDER and PER TAG.
 To change the default appearance for all folders you have extensive options in settings.
 You can change almost everything about how notes appear in the list pane.

+[pause]

 ---